“To be interested in food, but not in food production is clearly absurd.”Wendell Berry, Bringing it to the Table: Writings on Farming & Food

 We try to keep our environmental impact and our overhead costs low.
 We work mostly with hand tools and move a lot of material with pitchforks, wheelbarrows, and our small pickup trucks.
 We incorporate flowering plants and herbs in our fields to attract pollinators and create habitat for beneficial insects and birds.

-We believe that practicing regenerative agriculture, preserving regional foodways, and saving & sharing seeds are important for our collective future.
+We believe that practicing regenerative agriculture, preserving regional foodways, and saving & sharing seeds are important for our collective futures.

 How did we get here?
 Small farmers across the country are struggling to make a living, even as the demand for organic and local foods grows.
 According to the USDA Economic Research Service, most small vegetable farms generate less than 3% of their household income from the farm (2017).
 In 2008, the average hourly wage for owners operating a small mixed vegetable farm in the midwest was $4.96 (Center for Integrated Agricultural Systems).